HopkinsIDD/ncov_incubation/README.md

 indicate the symptom onset windows for each case.
 Purple areas are where those two bars overlap.
 </p>

+The bars where the exposure and symptom onset windows completely overlap are frequently travelers from Wuhan who were symptomatic on arrival to another country, that did not release further details.
+These cases could have been exposed or symptomatic at any point prior to their trip

 Exposure and symptom onset windows
 ----------------------------------